ThisNameIsMine/amavet2018-19/README.md

-DeltaFinder finds edge of shapes in colorful image using difference in color relative to surrounding squares of colors.
+DeltaFinder finds edge of shapes in colorful image using difference in color relative to surrounding colors of squares of pixels.